 How to Heal Over Exfoliated Skin

-First thing first: if you notice any of these signs of over-exfoliation, you should stop for about a week to allow your skin to recover.
+First things first: if you notice any of these signs of over-exfoliation, you should stop for about a week to allow your skin to recover.
 Once you resume, stick to an exfoliation routine of 2-3 times per week, and consider more gentle exfoliating products to stop over-exfoliation damages.

 Next, add some restorative and repairing skin products to your routine.
 Look specifically for hydrating ingredients that repair your skin’s barrier, replenishing moisture and protecting the skin from any external aggressors.